brunolemos/simplified-twitter/PRIVACY.md

 ### How it works

-It runs a small JavaScript code inside *.twitter.com website to make it behave like it does on smaller screens.
+It runs a small JavaScript code inside *.twitter.com and *.x.com websites to make it behave like it does on smaller screens.

 ### Support
 Feel free to open an issue at https://github.com/brunolemos/simplified-twitter.<br/>